-CODE OF PRACTICE FOR THE METERING OF ENERGY TRANSFERS WITH A MAXIMUM DEMAND OF UP TO (AND INCLUDING) 1MW FOR SETTLEMENT PURPOSES
+CODE OF PRACTICE FOR THE METERING OF CIRCUITS WITH A RATED CAPACITY NOT EXCEEDING 10MVA FOR SETTLEMENT PURPOSES.

-- 1. Reference is made to the Balancing and Settlement Code for the Electricity Industry in Great Britain, and, in particular, to the definition of "Code of Practice" in Annex X.1 thereof. - 2.
-This is Code of Practice Five, Issue 7, Version 18.5. - 3.
-This Code of Practice shall apply to Metering Systems comprising Metering Equipment that is subject to the requirements of Section L of the Balancing and Settlement Code. - 4.
+- 1. Reference is made to the Balancing and Settlement Code for the Electricity Industry in Great Britain, and, in particular, to the definition of "Code of Practice" in Annex X-1 thereof. - 2.
+This is Code of Practice Three, Issue 6, Version .17.6 - 3.
+This Code of Practice shall apply to Metering Systems comprising Metering Equipment that are subject to the requirements of Section L of the Balancing and Settlement Code. - 4.
 This Code of Practice is effective from DD MM YYYY - 5.
 This Code of Practice has been approved by the Panel.